AlaaAbuHantash/Simple-SDN-Application/README.md

 Please compile the code while you are in the directory "pox" , using this command : ./pox.py log.level --DEBUG misc.src

-Done by: Alaa Abu Hantash, Wasan khaled Qarara'h and Mohammad Mazen Jammal.
+This work is done by: Alaa Abu Hantash, Wasan khaled Qarara'h and Mohammad Mazen Jammal.